Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Introduction

 The main contributions of the paper are as follows.
-First, we define the notion of compatibility, which provides a principled way to construct a DAG (and the corresponding DGM) from a template NUG.
+In Section \ref{sec:nug_as_template}, we define the notion of compatibility, with its weak and strong versions, which provides a principled way to construct a DAG (and the corresponding DGM) from a template NUG.
 Through compatibility, sets of DAGs can be specified which are distinguished by some feature of the DAGs in the set, e.g. minimally connected DAGs, namely spanning trees, or fully connected DAGs, namely acyclic orientations of the NUG.
-We explore spanning trees, acyclic orientations as well a third class of DAGs, providing MCMC algorithms for each.
-Compatibility expands the statistical toolkit by linking relevant graph theory to statistical modeling and by providing a formal foundation for the development of new classes of DAGs to be used in the MDGM.
-Third, our notion of compatibility unifies existing approaches which have sought to utilize DAGs and other graph structures to facilitate inference, though often in a different inferential setting such as structure learning \citep{wu_doerschuk1995, meila_etal1997, meila_jordan2001, pletscher_etal2009, thiesson_etal1999}.
-Lastly, unlike the previous approaches which utilize a mixture of DAGs, our MDGM framework allows for valid and complete posterior inference, including posterior updates for the weights of the DAGs in the mixture.
-In particular for the class of spanning trees, we provide an update to Wilson's algorithm \citep{wilson1996} to allow for direct posterior sampling of the spanning trees during MCMC.
+We highlight the class of spanning trees, which are strongly compatible with any NUG and discuss model fitting via MCMC in Section~\ref{sec:mod_fit}.
+Additional MDGM classes are presented in the Appendix.
+Compatibility expands the statistical toolkit by linking relevant graph theory to statistical modeling and by providing a formal foundation for the development of new classes of DAGs to be used in the MDGM, as specified in Section~\ref{sec:priors}.
+Our notion of compatibility unifies existing approaches which have sought to utilize DAGs and other graph structures to facilitate inference, though often in a different inferential setting such as structure learning \citep{wu_doerschuk1995, meila_etal1997, meila_jordan2001, pletscher_etal2009, thiesson_etal1999}.
+We compare our models, via simulation and data analysis (Sections~\ref{sec:mod_eval} and \ref{sec:phys_dis_example}), using an MDGM prior to corresponding models with an MRF prior.
+In addition, we include a comparison to the widely-used, but theoretically ungrounded, ``approximate MRF prior" (aMRF), discussed in Section~\ref{sec:pl_approx}.